-Wednesday's hearing was largely held behind closed doors, with journalists admitted for a brief conclusion.
+Wednesday's hearing was largely held behind closed doors, with Weinstein wheeled into the courtroom past reporters earlier in the morning and the doors locked for around an hour before journalists were admitted for a brief conclusion.

-During the hearing, Weinstein's lawyer Werksman called for three of the charges dating back as far as 2004 to be dropped as the statute of limitations had expired.
+Weinstein's lawyer Mark Werksman called for three of the charges dating back as far as 2004 to be dropped as the statue of limitations had expired.

 He also requested Weinstein be granted a medical evaluation -- which Judge Tapia granted.

-Before the allegations against Weinstein emerged in 2017, he and his brother Bob had already left an indelible mark on Hollywood.
+Before the allegations emerged in 2017, Weinstein and his brother Bob had already left an indelible mark on Hollywood.